josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 The choreography is ancient: repress, project, punish, repeat.
 Each move keeps emotion at a distance while proving, to the performer alone, that he still controls the room.

-*Men in groups will often punish each other more for showing "femininity" (on present Western standards, a post 1870s phenomenon at best), and yet so often do not correct or shame other men for violence towards women and girls.*
+*Men in groups will often punish each other more for showing “femininity” (on present Western standards, a post-1870s phenomenon at best), and yet so often do not correct or shame other men for violence towards women and girls.*
 *The preservation of the self at the expense of allowing cycles of violence to propagate is extremely telling.*
-*We have not raised stong men.*
+*We have not raised strong men.*

 ### 🐐 Emotional Displacement as Social Sanction